hknutzen/Netspoc/technical.markdown

 Netspoc combines networks connected by unmanaged routers in security zones.
 These zones, containing networks and unmanaged routers as elements, are delimited by zone interfaces of managed or semi-manged routers.
-Every zone element is part of at most one zone.
+Every zone element is part of **at most/exactly?** one zone.
 Zone generation allows a faster traversal of the graph: As filtering takes place only at zone delimiting interfaces, zones can be traversed instead of single networks.